 Lectures on General Chemistry covering the same ground as in Chemistry 1 in the Faculty of Arts and Science (University, Calendar, p.
-72).
+69).
 At least three hours a week must be devoted to laboratory work.
-This work is designed to make the student familiar with ordinary laboratory operations and to lead him to solve simple problems in Chemistry by experiment.
-Several common inorganic substances are prepared and studied; and simple quantitative experiments leading to the fundamental laws of Chemistry are performed.

 Text Book: Smith: General Chemistry for Colleges.